jacekdogiel/RegistrationApp/RegistrationApp/README.md

 - **View**: SwiftUI views such as `RegistrationView` and `ConfirmationView` responsible for rendering the user interface.
 - **ViewModel**: `RegistrationViewModel` manages the application's data and business logic.
 It communicates with the view to provide data and handle user interactions.
 - **Model**: There is no separate model layer in this app.
-Data is managed within the `RegistrationViewModel`.
+Data is managed within the `RegistrationViewModel` and `ConfirmationViewModel`.

 ## Key Classes